 - Market and sell more effectively

 As you can see, learning any of these four components will lead your brand down the path of achievement.
-But before you get too excited to start, we need to nail down a few important basics.

 First, you'll need to figure out who you're really competing with so you can compare the data accurately.
 What works in a business similar to yours may not work for your brand.

 Divide your “competitors” into two categories: direct and indirect.

 Direct competitors are businesses that offer a product or service that could pass as a similar substitute for yours, and that operate in your same geographic area.

 On the flip side, an indirect competitor provides products that are not the same but could satisfy the same customer need or solve the same problem.